-KEY ACTIVITIES OUTPUTS/OUTCOMES Working with Freeport East and Thames Freeport to support full business case development, with Thames Freeport able to begin operations from November as announced in the Autumn Budget.
+KEY ACTIVITIES OUTPUTS/OUTCOMES OUTCOME MEASURES Working with Freeport East and Thames Freeport to support full business case development, with Thames Freeport able to begin operations from November as announced in the Autumn Budget.
 Thames Freeport to submit its FBC in December 2021.
 Commercial launch held 15/9/21 and Rt Hon Ruth Kelly appointed as inaugural Chair of Thames Freeport.
 Freeport East to submit its FBC in March 2022.
-Ongoing work through Major Projects Group and MPG Skills group to finalise and publish the MACE report on skills and employment needs across the major projects and wider.
+Port passengers (2020): 4.86 million compared to 11.97 million in 2019, a 59.4% drop.
+70.5% share of UK passengers Ongoing work through Major Projects Group and MPG Skills group to finalise and publish the MACE report on skills and employment needs across the major projects and wider.
 Report sets out the combined impact of projects, including a peak estimated workforce of 117,400 between 2025 and 2028.
 Mace report finalised and circulated to MPG.
 Skills subgroup meeting on 17/12/21 to discuss resulting action plan.
-Working with the DiT ERDF Internationalisation project supporting businesses looking to trade abroad, ensuring promotion and referrals through the Growth Hub South East Project Advisory Group meeting 18/10/21 - onboarding event for businesses 17th November (during International Trade Week) South East Export Development (SEED) SSF project is working with DIT to address known export barriers in three priority sectors, working to target international markets such as US, Hong Kong, Vietnam, UAE, Ireland and South Korea 37 Eols received by closing date of 31/10/21.
-Work with Transport for the South East and Transport for the East, to help identify and prioritise transport improvements that will support sustainable movement of goods from our ports.
+Airport passengers (September 2021): 1.14 million which was 40.4% of 2019 level and for UK it was 34.3% of 2019.
+A 68% increase on 2020 for both.
+Working with the DIT ERDF Internationalisation project supporting businesses looking to trade abroad, ensuring promotion and referrals through the Growth Hub South East Project Advisory Group meeting 18/10/21 - onboarding event for businesses 17th November (during International Trade Week) Export value of goods (all countries, 2020): £8.3bn (2.9% share of England trade) of South East Export Development (SEED) SSF project is working with DIT to address known export barriers in three priority sectors, working to target international markets such as US, Hong Kong, Vietnam, UAE, Ireland and South Korea 37 EoIs received by closing date of 31/10/21. which £4.1bn was to EU countries, with overall 18% decline compared to 2019 Work with Transport for the South East and Transport for the East, to help identify and prioritise transport improvements that will support sustainable movement of goods from our ports.
 Engagement and feedback to Transport for the East on draft Transport Strategy.
 Consultation for Transport East Strategy to launch December 2021.
 Official opening of Swanley Station Upgrade and Maidstone East Station LGF projects Swanley Station Upgrade opening 22/11/21; Maidstone East Station opening 2/12/21